Dedication 6: Promotion

 Lil Wayne has teased the mixtape several times throughout 2016 and 2017.
-It was rumored to release some time before the end of 2017.
+It was rumored to be released sometime before the end of 2017.
 Lil Wayne's manager Cortez Bryant hinted it may release in November 2017.
 Lil Wayne announced on Twitter that the mixtape would be released on Christmas Day.
 A few days before the mixtape's release, Lil Wayne released the audios of the tracks "Bank Account" and "Blackin Out" on his YouTube page.
 On December 29, 2017, Wayne announced on his Twitter a second part of Dedication 6 titled "Dedication 6: Reloaded" and released the audio to the track "Family Feud".
 On January 23, 2018, Wayne released the audio to the track "Big Bad Wolf".
 The following day, Wayne released "Bloody Mary" featuring Juelz Santana.